 Bronx, NY USA

-Dr. Jay Gross is the Medical Director of the Arrhythmia Program at Montefiore Medical Center in Bronx, New York.
-He has been on the IBHRE Pacing Testing Writing Committee since 1994 and joined the IBHRE Board of Directors in 2013.
+Dr. Jay Gross is the Director of the Pacemaker Center at Montefiore Medical Center in Bronx, New York.
+He is Professor of Clinical Medicine at the Albert Einstein College of Medicine.
+He has been on the IBHRE Pacing Test Writing Committee since 1994 and joined the IBHRE Board of Directors in 2013.